girlscript/winter-of-contributing/Web_Development/FrontEnd/Transparent_Form_using_CSS.md

 ## CSS:
 The CSS langauge has a major role in adding styles and responsive designs to one's website.
 #### STEPS FOLLOWED:
-- First a stylesheet is linked in html document, as shown above.
+- First, a stylesheet is linked in html document as shown above.
 - The syntax followed:
 SELECTOR{
 Property: Value;
 }
 Put a dot before class-name and hash before id.
-For selecting a particular tag inside a class, first lay the class/id-name foloowed by tag-name.
+For selecting a particular tag inside a class, lay the class/id-name followed by tag-name.
-- After linking the sheet, we define the properties for whole form inside the container class.
+- After linking the sheet, we define properties for the whole form within container class.
-- For tiny components like entry fields, icons and button, style properties are added inside the respective selectors.
+- For tiny components like entry fields, icons and button, style properties are added within respective selectors.
-- We can observe that by just using simple style features , one can create a transparent outlook with ease.
+- We can observe that by simple style features , one can create a transparent outlook with ease.
 - In order to make it more appealing, one can add background of their own choice.
 #### IMPLMENTATION: